d-002/maze/README.md

 Doom-like maze with randomly generated levels.
 School project.

 ## DISCLAIMER
-If you want to download the game as an executable, **it is very likely that your antivirus will see the game as a virus**.
+If you want to download the game as an executable, **it is very likely that your antivirus software will see the game as a virus**.
 This is because I used a Python library to convert the file, and because I'm not a huge recognised firm that has money to spend in certificates and all that kind of stuff.

 This game is **not** a virus, so if you want to play it, maybe disable your antivirus software when downloading it.